lyokha/nginx-haskell-module/examples/conditionalRoutingWithRemoteDB/README.md

-Notice that when argument *user* is present in *URI* but its value (e.g. *pete*) is not found in the database, then *fromRemoteDB* returns *ufailover* without checking against the next *key/value* pairs (e.g. *user=max* from the *POSTed* form).
-If you want that *fromRemoteDB* tries to check other pairs, then the database should return an empty string on not found data.
-This is easy to
-achieve: simply set the variable ``$failover`` in *nginx.conf* to empty string and then you'll get a different response.
+Notice that when argument *user* is present in *URI* but its value (e.g. *pete*) is not found in the database, then *fromRemoteDB* returns *ufailover* without checking against the further *key/value* pairs (e.g. *user=max* from the *POSTed* form).
+If you want that *fromRemoteDB* tries to check further pairs, then the database should return an empty string when data is not found.
+This is easy to achieve: simply set the variable ``$failover`` in *nginx.conf* to empty string and then you'll get a different response.

 ```ShellSession
 $ curl -d'a=some&user=max' 'http://localhost:8010/some/resource?user=pete'